February 23, 2021

 My Golden Rule of Smart TV development

-In over a decade developing video streaming applications for Smart TVs, I’ve seen plenty of companies make fundamental mistakes that cost them time and money.
-No matter what TV brand you’re working with, as a pay TV operator, broadcaster or OTT provider, I’ve got one golden rule of successful Smart TV development: set realistic expectations from day one.
+In over a decade developing video streaming applications for Smart TVs, we’ve seen plenty of companies make fundamental mistakes that cost them time and money.
+No matter what TV brand you’re working with, as a pay TV operator, broadcaster or OTT provider, we have one golden rule of successful Smart TV development: set realistic expectations from day one.

-As a solution architect, it might surprise you that my golden rule isn’t about a specific technology.
+It might surprise you that this golden rule isn’t about a specific technology.
 But expectation setting at the beginning of a project is fundamental to success, no matter which tech you use.

 When is a Smart TV not a Smart TV?